joseph-belmonte/tile-tallier/client/.github/ISSUE_TEMPLATE/refactor.md

 ---

 **Current Code**
 Provide a clear and concise description of the existing code that needs refactoring.
-Include code snippets, file paths, or links to specific code files as needed.

 **Goals of New Code**
 Describe the desired improvements or changes you would like to see in the refactored code.
 Include specific objectives and expectations for the new code.